DCASE-REPO/DESED_task/recipes/dcase2024_task4_baseline/README.md

 For more information regarding the baseline model, the reader is referred to [1] and [2].

-### How to run the Baseline
+### Training the Baseline System

 The baseline can be run from scratch using the following command:

-`python train_pretrained.py`
+`python train_pretrained.py` <br>

-Note that the default training config will use GPU 0. <br>
+Note that the default training config will use GPU 0.
+You can however pass the argument `--gpu` to change this behaviour: <br>

+Please note that `python train_pretrained.py --gpus 0` will use the CPU.
+**GPU indexes start from 1 in this script !**

+Tensorboard logs can be visualized using the command `tensorboard --logdir="path/to/exp_folder"`.

+### Running Inference with the Pre-trained Baseline System

 Alternatively, we provide a [pre-trained checkpoint][zenodo_pretrained_models]. <br>
 The baseline can be tested on the development set of the dataset using the following command:

 `python train_pretrained.py --test_from_checkpoint /path/to/downloaded.ckpt`

-Tensorboard logs can be visualized using the command `tensorboard --logdir="path/to/exp_folder"`.

-#### Common issues

-**Data Download**

-`FileNotFoundError: [Errno 2] No such file or directory: 'ffprobe'`

-it probably means you have to install ffmpeg on your machine.

-A possible installation: `sudo apt install ffmpeg`

-**Training**

-If training appears too slow, check with `top` and with `nvidia-smi` that you are effectively using a GPU and not the CPU.
-If running `python train_sed.py` uses by default the CPU you may have **pytorch** installed without CUDA support.

-Check with IPython by running this pytorch line `torch.rand((1)).cuda()` If you encounter an error install CUDA-enabled pytorch from https://pytorch.org/ Check again till you can run `torch.rand((1)).cuda()` successfully.

-**NOTE: Currently multi-GPUs is not supported**

-**note**: `python train_pretrained.py --gpus 0` will use the CPU.
-GPU indexes start from 1 here.

-**Common issues**

-If you encounter:
-`pytorch_lightning.utilities.exceptions.MisconfigurationException: You requested GPUs: [0]
- But your machine only has: [] (edited) `

-or

-`OSError: libc10_cuda.so: cannot open shared object file: No such file or directory`

-It probably means you have installed CPU-only version of Pytorch or have installed the incorrect **cudatoolkit** version.
-Please install the correct version from https://pytorch.org/

 ### Results: